 - Clarity and information value.
-The description must contain the minimum amount of text, but provide as much information as possible.
+The description must contain the minimum amount of text but provide as much information as possible.
 An extensive "essay" can only confuse the developer.

-Keep in mind that every bug report returned to the tester with the status "Can’t be reproduced" or "Information required" is a total waste of time for both the tester and the developer.
+Keep in mind that a bug report returned to the tester with the status "Can’t be reproduced" or "Information required" is a total waste of time for both the tester and the developer.
 That is why it's crucial to provide a high-quality and well-written bug report.